Best Penny Shares UK To Watch

 Look to the Distant Future

 - Pharmaceuticals: While pharmaceutical stocks like AstraZeneca and GlaxoSmithKline are multi-billion pound companies, there are heaps of penny shares active in the space, too.
-These are typically small organizations that are looking to discover treatments to a particular illness or disease.
-If and when the company in question is able to do this, growth could be substantial.

 First and foremost, penny shares can be highly volatile.
-While there are many examples that illustrate just how volatile penny shares can be, let’s look at Catenae Innovation PLC.
+While there are many examples that illustrate just how volatile penny stocks can be, let’s look at Catenae Innovation PLC.
 The firm in question is involved in the blockchain technology space and the chart below is based on its share price over the past month.